Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight Design: Experimental Studies

-In Table III, we compare the size and computational complexity of model decoders for different compression methods with a CR of $\frac{1}{8}$ and an SNR of 20dB.
-According to the results, S-GAPSCN has the least number of parameters and the fastest processing time.
-The S-GAPSCN demonstrates a prominent NMSE performance but with a low computational complexity.
+In Table III, we compare the model size and computational complexity for different compression methods under a CR of $\frac{1}{8}$.
+According to the results, the decoder of S-GAPSCN has the fewest parameters and the fastest processing time.
+For example, compared with another lightweight design model, PSCDN, the decoder of S-GAPSCN requires only 0.75ms, while PSCDN needs 1.28ms, resulting in a $42.4\%$ improvement.
+Although the total computational complexity of S-GAPSCN increases, it is the most suitable for IRS-assisted wireless systems, as the IRS is the only component in these systems that faces a shortage of computational resources.
+The aforementioned results demonstrate that S-GAPSCN achieves a prominent NMSE performance while maintaining low computational complexity.